-It’s a theme week on Dark Shadows — five straight episodes of ghost stories, featuring three different ghosts.
+It’s Monday, and the start of a theme week on Dark Shadows — five straight episodes of ghost stories, featuring three different ghosts.
 That means a whole lot of windows blowing open, and a whole lot of doors slamming shut.

 People will sit around a table, and make sure that their fingers touch.
 A book will fall off of a piano.
 A grandfather clock will commit suicide, right in front of us.
 And there’s a better than average chance that somebody’s going to feel a chill.
 A CHILL!